Home > Research > Researchers > Dawn Goodwin

 PhD supervision

-I would be interested in supervising social science (especially ethnographic) studies of healthcare work, and around issues of knowledge, evidence and practice.
+I would be interested in supervising social science studies of healthcare work, particularly around issues of risk, safety and accountability.

 Current Research